SIAM NATURAL

 is usually bland, with no coconut taste or odor.

-You can use coconut oil for all frying and stir frying.
+You can use coconut oil for all frying and stir

-as a direct substitute
+use it as a direct substitute

 for butter, ghee, margarine and other culinary oils.
 When warmed (it needs to